Garage Door Repair Experts Give Maintenance Tips

 Michael Dryer: Garage door springs are typically designed for only 10,000 cycles, so it depends how often you open and close the door.
 To replace and service the springs costs about $175, but that includes a full diagnostic check of the garage door system, including greasing the motor gears.

-What are some repairs homeowners can do themselves?
+What are some garage door repairs homeowners can do themselves to extend the door's lifespan and increase safety?

 John Edelen: Customers can lubricate the door and its components at least a couple of times a year.